chipsalliance/chisel/website/blog/2025/06-20-2025-scala-plugins-in-chisel/index.md

 difficult to decipher by anyone other than its author.

-My goal with this article is to motivate and demystify the subtle art behind Chisel's compiler plugins, thereby providing a much-needed introductory treatment about them.
+My goal with this article is to motivate and demystify the subtle art behind Chisel's naming compiler plugin, thereby providing a much-needed introductory treatment about it.
 Further, since the patterns documented here have emerged as solutions to more general problems faced by eDSLs, it is hoped that this documentation will serve as a template for applying them in other DSLs and eDSLs.